-- One member from each team, when they sign-up the morning of the tournament, will draw their take-off number as part of Check-in.
+- One member from each team will draw their team take-off number as part of Check-in.

 - To not stress out the bass, the weigh-in will be by called number ONLY.
 Do not bring fish to scales until called.
 Starting at #1 and depending on the number of boats in the tournament, teams will be called to the scales 5 Teams at a time.
 To save time: If numbers 6 thru 10 are called (for example) teams 11 thru 15 should bag their bass.
 At the Pre-tournament meeting it will announced who the Tournament Officials are AND if the weigh-in will be a “beached boats” or a “pull boats” weigh-in.
 To have a speedy weigh-in, the officials need to weigh-in first and their takeoff numbers will not be a factor for the weigh-in.

 Late for Weigh-in: There will be a deduction of one pound for every minute a team is late.
 This means that a team must either check-in with a check-in boat, or with a check-in official standing on shore, or the boat beached by the official end of the tournament.

 Dead Fish: There will be NO culling of dead fish.
 There is a fine line here.
 If you think a fish is dying and you want to cull it before it dies, this is allowed, but if the fish is dead – you must bring it to the scales.
 Any fish that is brought to the scales dead will be assessed a ¼ pound penalty (.25 lb.) per dead fish.